 What is Food Philosophy?

-There is someone I admire very much in the Holistic Nutrition world who considers herself a food philosopher and when I first read that, I just fell in love with this term.
-It got me thinking about my own food philosophy, and how one could begin to develop their own.
+There is someone I admire very much in the Holistic Nutrition world who considers herself a food philosopher and I am just in love with this term.
+It got me thinking about my own food philosophy.
 I know food can be philosophical as it reflects on the ethical, political, social, artistic and identity-defining aspects of life.

 So what's my food philosophy?

 I believe in balance in nutrition.
 Since we live in a modern time full of processed foods, which we can't always avoid, balance for me does not equate to denial.
 However, the real deal is in whole, real foods, traditionally prepared foods that offer a myriad of flavors, textures and nuances.

 Wholesome, pasture-raised meats offer concentrated sources of vitamins, minerals and wholesome, healthy fats.
 Vegetables, fruits and plant foods offer antioxidants, vitamins and minerals.
 Grains, while not well-suited to every person, can offer micronutrients when properly prepared to make the nutrients better available to the body.